College of Letters and Sciences - COLS (Undergraduate)

 Student Math Association is a student chapter of the Mathematics Association of America whose purposes are to provide students majoring, minoring or just interested in math with information pertaining to the math field, and to encourage and inform about the use of math in every aspect of life.

-Student Sociology Association is a voluntary group whose purpose is to afford interested students the opportunity to initiate and participate in campus and professional activities.
+Sociology & Anthropology Student Association is a voluntary group whose purpose is to afford interested students the opportunity to initiate and participate in campus and professional activities.

 UWW EMPOWER! is a non-profit student organization dedicated to empowering the community through philanthropic action and volunteer work.
 UWW EMPOWER! provides Kiva loans, funds scholarships, engages in various volunteer activities in the community, and selects UWW student commencement speakers.
 The organization is open to all UWW students.